Skip to content

 } else {

-// log information that we have new code, that we don't know how to handle
+// log information that we have a new error code that we don't know how to handle

 }

-// try to correct error in next iteration
+// try to correct the error in the next iteration

 return state, nil